ysugimoto/tender/README.md

 ### HTML Escape

-`tender` aims to better text templaing but sometime you'd like to to do HTML escape for generating `text/html` mime-type content.
+`tender` aims to be better text templaing but sometime you'd like to to do HTML escape for generating `text/html` mime-type content.

 Then you can pass the `tender.WithHtmlEscape()` option to the renderer.